niyathic/brick-breaker-game/README.md

   whether the saved game had already been lost or won.
 File I/O provides a quick and efficient way to save and load this data and update the game state to a past one accordingly. load() can even be used to load a past game after quitting the program and re-running it.

+  Feel free to use this code for personal use.
+For commercial use please contact niyathic.